nicksarantinoudis/roboracer_sim/README.md

 ## Simulator

 In order to launch the simulator and the RViz visualization, use the following command:
-`ros2 launch roboracer_bringup roboracer.launch.py`
+`ros2 launch roboracer_bringup roboracer.launch.py`.
+This command launches Gazebo and RViz with a testing environment simulating Unmanned Systems and Robotics Lab testing area, infused with obstacles.

 ![gazebo_rviz](https://github.com/user-attachments/assets/19e09e51-f1ea-4481-80de-7703a5ea80b3)

+In addtion, two more environments can be launched; a) Using `ros2 launch roboracer_bringup roboracer_mcnair.launch.py` launches Gazebo and RViz within the corridors of McNair Aerospace Center while b) using `ros2 launch roboracer_bringup roboracer_levine.launch.py` launches Gazebo and RViz within the corridors of Levine Hall, a typical map used in RoboRacer labs.

 ## Visualization
 In order to run the visualizer use the command `ros2 launch roboracer_visualization roboracer_vizualization.launch.py`